Victor-Osn/my-portfolio/task-manager-app/README.md

 - Delete a task
 - Mark a task as completed
 - View all tasks in one place
+- Search tasks
+- Filter tasks by completed or pending status

 ## Tech Stack
 - React